annumberhocker/terraform-ibm-cp-for-integration/README.md

 # IBM Cloud Pak for Integration - Terraform Module

-This is a module and example to make it easier to provision Cloud Pak for Integration on an IBM Cloud Platform OpenShift Cluster:
+This is a module and example to make it easier to provision Cloud Pak for Integration on an IBM Cloud Platform OpenShift Cluster provisioned on either Classic of VPC infrastructure.
+The cluster is required to contain at least 4 nodes of size 16x64.
+If VPC is used, Portworx is required to provide necessary storage classes.

 ## Compatibility